-Graduate students must maintain a 3.00 grade point average.
-If a student's overall grade point average on graduate courses drops below a 3.00, the student will be placed on academic probation.
+Graduate students must maintain a 3.00 grade point average to maintain good academic standing.
+A graduate student who fails to maintain an overall GPA of 3.00 or who fails to make satisfactory progress in a degree program will be placed on academic probation.
+Students on academic probation are not eligible for appointment to assistantships or fellowships.
 A student placed on academic probation is given one semester to raise the overall grade point average to 3.00.
+Students are automatically removed from probation upon completion of the first nine semester hours of graduate course work if an overall 3.00 grade point average is attained.